 It’s 2 a.m., and you’re wide awake again.
 You toss, you turn, you adjust your pillow for the hundredth time, but sleep just isn’t coming.
 The nights seem to get longer, and the quality of sleep keeps getting worse.

-For so many women in perimenopause, this nightly battle with sleeplessness feels all too familiar.
 But here’s the good news: you don’t have to settle for restless nights.
+And you don’t have to resort to prescription sleep aids!

 The Science Behind Sleep: Why Your Body Needs Rest